 - Fear of loss

-Knowledge is the key to overcoming these fears.
-There are a lot of complicated investment products, and believe it or not the simplest ones tend to outperform complex strategies in the long run.
+Knowledge is the key to dealing with these fears.
+There are a lot of complicated investment products and believe it or not the simplest ones tend to outperform complex strategies in the long run.

 The stock market has been analyzed a million different ways and there are just as many strategies as there are people who invest in stocks.
 A lot of research has gone into modern portfolio theory, and there are very few strategies that stand the test of time.
 Indexing is one of them.
 Many strategies work for a particular time frame which you can backtest, however they don't work for all time frames.
 Or you may find a strategy that stops working after a certain year because of competition.